Kyagara/1brc/README.md

 Having fun with the [1brc](https://github.com/gunnarmorling/1brc) challenge in go.
 Im not attempting to upload this somewhere, just trying different things and see what I can do.

 ~Development and benchmarking on Windows because I don't want to accidentaly kill my WSL instance with a OOM that is bound to occur at some point.~ I hate Windows.
-Only Linux supported.

 Tests are not currently being done to validate the correctness of the solutions.